Altelus1/Hacking_Adventures/Phoenix/stack-zero/README.md

 ![](https://raw.githubusercontent.com/Altelus1/Hacking_Adventures/master/Phoenix/stack-zero/images/10.png)

+If we exceed 64 bytes, the exceeded bytes actually overwrite the locals.changeme value.

 See that if we have 65 'A's, the challenge has been won but if we only gave it 64 'A's, the challenge is lost.